 The sequence of Moon phases for this month and their designations are shown in the following animation:

-On Monday September 3rd, the Moon continues its current series of occultations of Aldebaran, the orange first-magnitude star in the constellation of Taurus.
-This occultation by the last quarter moon is visible from most of Greenland and northernmost parts of Canada.
+On Sunday December 9th, the Moon occults the planet Saturn, the first-magnitude planet in the constellation of Sagittarius.
+This occultation by a thin waxing crescent moon is visible from south-eastern Russia and the northern tip of China.
 This occultation is not visible from the United Kingdom.

 Please follow the New Moon link above to find out more about our Crescent Moon Watch program which involves making sighting of the new crescent moon as early as possible after the instant of New Moon.

 If you want to know what the Moon looks like now, try this USNO page generated by our colleagues in the Astronomical Applications Department at the US Naval Observatory in Washington.

 There are five eclipses in 2018, two are total eclipses of the Moon and the remaining three are partial eclipses of the Sun.
 One total eclipse of the Moon is visible in the United Kingdom, namely that of 2018 July 27th.
 One partial eclipse of the Sun is also visible from the northernmost parts of the United Kingdom on 2018 August 11th.